halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 ## Mutual information analysis
 ## Feature selection and preparation
 We normalize all graphs features using maximum and exponential-logarithmic (EL) applied for the following statistics:
-* Maximum: minimum, average and medium values
+* **Maximum normalization**: minimum, average and medium values
-* EL: maximum and variance values, calculation times, and raw features.
+* **EL normalization**: maximum and variance values, calculation times, and raw features.
 The notebook xxx includes the steps for normalization and selecting features for each metric (as the result of MI).

 ## Data analysis
+This phase includes duplicate train/test data elimination and visualization of train/test data features using t-SNE.

 ## Model training